 After his crucifixion and entombment for three days, Jesus rose from the dead.
 A central tenet of Elgar’s Roman Catholicism is the belief that Jesus is the physical manifestation of God.
 The phrase “risen God” is a theologically sound description of Jesus.

 Four neighboring letters in columns 1-2 spell “gift.”

 Ephesians 2:8 describes salvation through Jesus as the “gift of God.”

-Ciphertext from column 2 (B) is adjacent to the plaintext letters u and g in columns 3 and 4 and spells “Bug.”
+Ciphertext from column 2 (B) neighboring to the plaintext letters u and g in columns 3 and 4 spells “Bug.”

 The writer Edgar Allen Poe published a short story in 1843 called The Gold-Bug, and it became his most popular and widely read story during his lifetime.
 With the help of an unnamed narrator, the character William Legrand decrypts a coded message that leads to a buried treasure.
 Elgar contemplated a part-song setting of Poe’s poem Israfel, so it is certain that Elgar consulted Edgar Allan Poe’s works.
 The encoding of the word “Bug” within the Polybius cipher key hints at this famous fictional account that glorifies the art of cryptography.